ComputeCanada/hss23/content/intro.md

 **Description**: Introduction to the Digital Research Alliance of Canada, and overview of the research support and resources available through the Alliance, that are directly applicable to Humanities and Social Sciences researchers.
-We will give some brief usage cases and the next steps if you are interested in exploring Compute Canada Federation resources.
+We will give some brief usage cases and the next steps if you are interested in exploring our resources!

 Register {{<a "https://www.eventbrite.ca/e/505242944247" "here">}}